-George Bernard Shaw’s ‘Arms and the Man’ is a thought-provoking anti-romantic comedy.
+George Bernard Shaw’s ‘Arms and the Man’ is a thought provoking anti-romantic comedy.
 Shaw has exposed and ridiculed the hollowness of romantic love and the heroic ideals of war in this play.
 He criticized the romantic notion of various sectors of life- love, soldiering and war in the play.
-He is witty but at the same time, he is inspiring.
+He is witty but at the same time, he is thought provoking.
 No doubt, the purpose of the dramatist is to make his readers see the truth about love, war and soldiering.

 The turning point

 However, Raina’s romantic outlook of life changes with the appearance of Bluntschli.
 After winning the battle, Bulgarian cavalry are now finding the Serbian fugitives.
 Bluntschli, a Serbian fugitive, enters into Raina’s bedchamber in order to take shelter there.
 In the conversation with Raina, Bluntschli exposes the real fact about the cavalry charge.
 It was that the charge ordered by Sergius could have been suicidal for them if the Serbian army had right kind of ammunition.
 It makes Raina think if Sergius deserved an award or a court-martial against him for the blunder.

 Bluntschli also exposes the real fact of soldiering to Raina.
 He says that the duty of a soldier is to live as long as he can.
 Also, he says that nine out of ten soldiers are fools.
 He makes another remark about soldiering saying that experienced soldiers carry chocolates in their pockets while young and inexperienced soldiers carry only weapons.
 At first, Raina thought it was something noble to be a soldier; but Bluntschli’s words made her rethink her ideas.